Congo lends a hand to fight Ebola, urges African solidarity

 "We say everyday that as long as the community does not take charge of itself, does not participate itself in the fight against Ebola, Ebola won't be stopped," the minister said.

-The deadly hemorrhagic fever was first detected in the dense tropical forests of Congo in 1976.
+The deadly haemorrhagic fever was first detected in the dense tropical forests of Congo in 1976.
 Scientists named the illness after the nearby river Ebola.

 The latest outbreak in Congo was thought to have started in August in the remote northern Equateur province after a hunter brought home an infected bush animal carcass.
 Since then, 49 people have died in the province among 69 cases.